A unique cultural experience in Australia's Top end

 Flood Watch

+The community is vulnerable to inundation during the wet season.
 Merrepen was hit by floodwaters in 1998 and again in 2011, 2015, 2017 and 2019 and though the actual gallery is protected from floodwaters by its second story aspect, situated above peak floodwater levels, it still suffered significant equipment and material loss and associated building damage at ground level.
 Flood is a constant threat to the community and the gallery.

 No Permit Needed